CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Experiment

 We further evaluate the quality of the representations learned by CoMatch by transferring it to other tasks.
 Following~\cite{benchmark, pcl}, We first perform linear classification on two datasets: PASCAL VOC2007~\cite{voc} for object classification and Places205~\cite{places} for scene recognition.
 We train linear SVMs using fixed representations from ImageNet pre-trained models.
 We preprocess all images by resizing them to 256 pixels along the shorter side and taking a 224$\times$224 center crop.
 The SVMs are trained on the global average pooling features of ResNet-50.
 To study the transferability of the representations in few-shot scenarios, we vary the number of samples per-class ($k$) in the downstream datasets.

 Table~\ref{tbl:voc} shows the results.
 We compare CoMatch with standard supervised learning on labeled ImageNet and self-supervised learning (MoCov2~\cite{mocov2} and SwAV~\cite{swav}) on unlabeled ImageNet.
-CoMatch with 10\% labels achieves state-of-the-art performance on both datasets, except for Places with $k=256$.
+CoMatch with 10\% labels achieves higher performance on both datasets.
 It is interesting to observe that self-supervised learning methods do not perform well in few-shot transfer, and only catch up with supervised learning when $k$ increases.

-In Table~\ref{tbl:coco}, we also show that compared to supervised learning, CoMatch provides a better backbone for object detection and instance segmentation on COCO~\cite{coco}.
+In Table~\ref{tbl:coco}, we also show that compared to supervised and self-supervised learning, CoMatch learns a better CNN backbone for object detection and instance segmentation on COCO~\cite{coco}.
 We follow the exact same setting as~\cite{moco} to fine-tune a Mask-RCNN model~\cite{mask_rcnn} for $1\times$ or $2\times$ schedule.